SadeQ232/PSI-Task/README.md

-# Monitoring Script
+# Monitoring Script for windows or Linux OS

-This project collects system metrics and exposes them for Prometheus using FastAPI.
+This project collects system metrics windows or linux and exposes them for Prometheus using FastAPI.

 ## Setup